akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 When a new node is started it sends a message to all configured `seed-nodes` and then sends a join command to the one that answers first.
-If none of the seed nodes replied (might not be started yet) it retries this procedure until successful or shutdown.
+If none of the seed nodes replies (might not be started yet) it retries this procedure until successful or shutdown.

 The seed nodes can be started in any order.
 It is not necessary to have all